 WordPress is open-source, so it allows users to access and read the source code of the software easily.
 It should not be confused with a security loophole.
 It actually offers greater transparency in the quality of coding you are getting with the software.

 The developer’s team can easily integrate multiple security-based features for the eCommerce site.
-But apart from added security, the WordPress platform itself is pretty secured.
+But apart from added security, the WordPress platform itself is pretty secure.
 Top security-based features available with it includes the following:

 - You can install SSL certifications encrypting the communication between the user and the website for free.
 SSL certifications are among the standard parameters when verifying the security of the website.
 Google itself avoids ranking websites lacking SSL certifications.